SheatNoisette/potetre2d/README.md

 C code, so any game written with this engine are written in Wren.

 Features:
-- Around 128kb of executable size
+- Around 256kb of executable size (Less than 160kb when compressed)
 - Cross platform: Windows (7+) x86_64, macOS 11.0+ ARM/x86_64 and Linux
 - Wren scripting
 - PNG File loading